lucabertoni/Simple-Router-Simulator/README.md

 **GCC version**: gcc version 4.9.2 (Debian 4.9.2-10)

 ## Example of network
-The network used actually in test is the following.
+The network used actually in test is the following (based on the scan of the router A with ip: 192.168.0.1)
 ```
 Destination  | Next Hop  |Weight
 --------------------------------